-Having problems with mobility or the use of your hands is more common than some may think.
+Having problems with mobility or the use of your hands is more common than people realize.

-If you want carpal tunnel-friendly jobs that allow you to shine in other ways, these are the 19 best options!
+Fortunately, there are plenty of carpal tunnel-friendly jobs that allow you to shine in other ways.

 19. Customer Service Representative

-Working in customer service can seem like something that would need someone to work with their hands, but many positions need you to be able to relay information to customers.
+Working in customer service might like it requires using your hands, but many positions only need you to relay information to customers.

-The great thing about this position is that it’s low impact and almost always seated, so you can solve problems and inform customers without needing to use your hands.
+The great thing about this position is that it’s low impact and almost always seated, so you can solve problems and inform customers without needing to rely on your hands.

-Due to the minimal education requirements, customer service support is also one of the best ways to make money as a teenager.
+Due to the minimal education requirements, customer service is also a popular way teenagers earn money.

 Average yearly income: $35,164 (Salary.com)